Nurses Are an Important Part of Hope and Healing

 • …this list could go on and on…

 Nurses know that nurses do lots of thankless tasks.
-Like managing tons of communication and document movement within the organization as well as between our place and outside organizations.
+Like managing tons of communication and document movement within the organization.
+And between our place and outside organizations.
 Medication adjustments.
 FMLA process.
 COVID testing.
 Drug screening.
 Discharge appointments.
 Discharge instructions.
 That list goes on, too.
 All 3 shifts.
 24/7.
 365.

 When you stop and think about what nurses do in a treatment program it’s pretty amazing.
 So we have to wonder, “Who are these people?
 Why are they in jobs like this?”